Vaginal pH Balance | Test Your Vaginal pH | Symptoms

 2. Sex Without Condoms

-Engaging in unprotected sex can have a two-fold effect on the vaginal pH balance.
+Sex can throw off your pH balance and is one of the most common causes.
+That's because unprotected sex can have a two-fold effect on the vaginal pH balance.
 Firstly, sperm is more alkaline than the natural acidity of the vagina and the presence of semen during sex can temporarily alter the natural pH balance.

 This will generally right itself after intercourse and is usually nothing to worry about.
 A gentle wash of the female intimate area with warm water and unscented soap after intercourse can help to rebalance the vaginal pH.